urbanlab/griotte/docs/en/messages.rst

 ----------------

 Storage commands allow to get/set variable values.
-Variables can contain whatever you want, since it will hold the content of the `data` field in the message.
+Variables can contain whatever you want, since it will hold the content of the `data['value']` field in the message.

 For instance, the channel `store.set.foo` will set the value for the variable `foo`.
 If you pass this message :